-Upgrading the Crimson software
+Upgrading the 4K40-RGB software

-When a new version of the software is released, Crimson must be upgraded.
+When a new version of the software is released, 4K40-RGB must be upgraded.

-- 1. Turn off the lasers before proceeding with the upgrade. - 2.
-If using the display panel to upgrade the software, insert a USB key that contains the software upgrade file.
+- 1. Turn off the lasers before proceeding with the upgrade. - Insert a USB key that contains the software upgrade file.
 The USB flash drive must be formatted using the FAT 32 file system.

-The upgrade file must be located at the root of the USB key.

-- 3. Select MENU > Admin > Software > Upgrade. - 4.
-Select an upgrade file. - On the projector, select the upgrade file from the root of the USB and select Enter. - From the web interface, in the Open dialog, navigate to the file and select Open. - 5.
-To automatically restart Crimson, select Restart Now.

-If you decide restart Crimson at a later date (Restart Later), you cannot perform another upgrade until the Crimson is restarted.
+The upgrade file must be located at the root of the USB key. - 3.
+From the display panel, select MENU > Admin. - 4.
+Select Software > Upgrade. - 5.
+Select an upgrade file and select Enter. - To automatically restart 4K40-RGB, select Restart Now.
+If you decide restart 4K40-RGB at a later date (Restart Later), you cannot perform another upgrade until the 4K40-RGB is restarted.